dumbmatter/csv-sql-live/README.md

 Todo:

+- show errors when loading new file within modal, and delete table on error (or tx)
 - handle weird column names, and display converted column names
 - customizable table name, default to filename minus extension
 - persistent "Add CSV File" button, with modal form. form open by default for first file